easyoauth/Easyoauth-Example-Web-App/README.md

 ## API Documentation
 Before diving in, you should have already configured your OAuth app with your chosen provider e.g. Facebook, Slack, Github etc and created a project in Easyoauth that connects it to the provider.
-When creating a project, Easyaouth will genertate three unique URL's for you:
+When creating a project, Easyaouth will generate three unique URL's for you:

 - An authorization endpoint
 - An access token endpoint